 It has been on my mind to write a novel based upon a New Madrid earthquake.
 The plan is to create a realistic but readable account of survival after a catastrophic disaster, like Lights Out, Alas Babylon, or One Second After I want to give good information, but still have a good fiction story.
 This is based upon my knowledge and experience as both a professional emergency management planner and my knowledge of personal prepping.
 I want to give the prepper a view of the governments emergency management perspective, while still being true to my roots as a prepper.

-My plan is to serialize the writing, and post it here a few chapters at a time to get your opinion of the ongoing work.
+My plan is to serialize the writing, and post it here a few chapters of After the quake at a time to get your opinion of the ongoing work.
 Please let me know what you think.

 Hey, stop pushing me; I have to get up in the morn….